 LIV.
-Miniature escritoire in Louis XVI style in yellow gold with red gold mounts, enamelled translucent red-brown on a ground specially engraved to simulate the grain of the vencer.
+Miniature escritoire in Louis XVI style in yellow gold with red gold mounts, enamelled translucent red-brown on a ground specially engraved to simulate the grain of the veneer.
 Decorated with opaque turquoise enamel panels with eight painted Imperial cyphers of Marie Feodorovna and classical motifs in grisaille.
-The hinged mother of pearl top is engraved with four double-headed eagles, and the small circular panel below, with a rose
+The hinged mother of pearl top is engraved with four double-headed eagles, and the small circular panel below, with Signed: M. $\Pi$ .
+Height: $3\frac{1}{2}$ ".
+Top: $3\frac{1}{4}$ " $\times$ $2\frac{3}{8}$ " From the Collection of Her late Majesty Queen Mary

-Height: $3\frac{1}{2}''$.
-Top: $3\frac{1}{4}'' \times 2\frac{3}{8}''$

-From the Collection of Her late Majesty Queen Mary

 LV. and LVI.
-Sedan chair in engraved red gold, enamelled translucent pale pink on a moiré guillochage with carved green gold and mother of pearl mounts, engraved rock crystal windows, and lined with engraved mother of pearl Height: 3" Signed: H.W.
+Sedan chair in engraved red gold, enamelled translucent pale pink on a moire guillochage with carved green gold and mother of pearl mounts, engraved rock crystal windows, and lined with engraved mother of pearl In a private collection in the United States Signed: H.W.

 291. One of a small group of eighteenthcentury flower models, this one in silver, set with diamonds and pearls, which are displayed in the Gold Room of the Hermitage.
-Fabergé must undoubtedly have been influenced by these examples in his own work Height: $13\frac{3}{4}''$
+Fabergé must undoubtedly have been influenced by these examples in his own work Height: 13/4"

 292. Holly, with berries in purpurine, stalk in dull green gold, and leaves in dark nephrite in a rock crystal glass

+No marks

-No marks Pine tree engraved dull red gold set with rose diamonds, in a bowenite vase supported on an aventurine quartz platform.
-This model was taken from nature at Sandringham " Height: 51/8" Both in the Royal Collection at Sandringham
+Pine tree engraved dull red gold set with rose diamonds, in a bowenite vase supported on an aventurine quartz platform.
+This model was taken from nature at Sandringham

+No marks

+Both in the Royal Collection at Sandringham

+Height: 5\frac{1}{8}"